Last Updated on November 14, 2024

 Employer requirements vary by country.
 However, most employers must:

-Applications for the EU Blue Card should be submitted to the relevant authorities, either in the country if the applicant already holds a residence permit there or at the appointment Embassy or Consulate according to the applicant’s country of domicile.
+Applications for the EU Blue Card should be submitted to the relevant authorities, either in the country if the applicant already holds a residence permit there or at the appointed Embassy or Consulate according to the applicant’s country of domicile.
 In most instances, an application fee may be applicable.
-The EU member states must decide on the application within a 90-day period from the date of submission, but timelines can differ case-by-case.
+The EU member states must decide on the application within 90 days from the date of submission.
+However, timelines can differ case-by-case.

 Consult the official national websites for the most accurate and up-to-date information.
 Our EMEA team is also there to provide all necessary information on the European Union’s EU Blue Card.